 Tips for keeping your kitchen pristine clean

-15Always clean fresh food splatters in microwave with cloth then and there, or always use food cover before you microwave.
-You will end up spending far less resources this way than doing it later.
+15Always clean fresh food splatters in the microwave with a cloth then and there, or always use food cover before you microwave.
+You will end up spending far fewer resources this way than doing it later.

-16To remove any dried food in microwave, take a bowl of water and microwave it for 5 minutes till you see the steam inside.
-Leave it in with door closed for another 5 minutes, this will soften any dried food, take a towel and wipe if off.
-If you find any stubborn stains, take a paste of bi-carb soda and vinegar, rub on the stain leave it for good 10 minutes before you rinse it.
+16To remove any dried food in the microwave, take a bowl of water and microwave it for 5 minutes till you see the steam inside.
+Leave it in with the door closed for another 5 minutes, this will soften any dried food, take a towel and wipe it off.
+If you find any stubborn stains, make a paste of bi-carb soda and vinegar, rub on the stain leave it for good 10 minutes before you rinse it.

-17To remove any odour in microwave, take a bowl of water mix 3 table spoons of vinegar and microwave it for 5 minutes, till you see the steam inside.
-Leave it in with door closed for another 5 minutes.
+17To remove any odour in the microwave, take a bowl of water mix 3 tablespoons of vinegar and microwave it for 5 minutes, till you see the steam inside.
+Leave it in with the door closed for another 5 minutes.
 This will kill any odour, you can go a step further by doing this again but this time instead of vinegar add lemon.

 19Oven door is the place that usually accumulates food splatter.
 To clean it sprinkle some bi-carb soda, take a cloth drenched in pure vinegar and wipe the door off.

-21To remove tea stains from china ware, take a wet warm cloth with bi-carb soda and gently rub on the stain area, once removed rinse the ware with warm soap water.
+21To remove tea stains from chinaware, take a wet warm cloth with bi-carb soda and gently rub on the stained area, once removed rinse the ware with warm soap water.

 22If the kitchen towel starts getting distinct smell, wet it with vinegar and bi-carb soda, place it overnight in a container.
 Both the container and cloth will be fresh after washing with soap water.